 Star Trek Voyager (VOY) Season 6

 This excellent episode shows the struggle between individuality and common consciousness more impressively than all other Borg stories so far.
 Especially the camp fire scene when the four drones begin to remember their former lives is very touching.
 This is even more remarkable considering that it could easily have turned into silliness if fully armored Borg suddenly don't behave like drones any more and start talking about their childhood or family.
 Writer, director and actors did a great job to prevent that from happening.
-When I first watched "Survival Instinct", it temporarily reconciled me with the Borg after some of the previous episodes where they were wasted in that they were first presented as formidable enemies but then eluded much too easily.
+When I first watched "Survival Instinct", it temporarily reconciled me with the role of the Borg on Voyager.
+In some of the previous Borg episodes their potential was squandered, by first presenting them as formidable enemies but then eluding them too easily.
 It clearly doesn't need a direct Borg threat to make a good Borg episode.

 I also like that the episode is largely free of inconsistencies, if we generously accept the coincidences that there is still another Borg from the Alpha Quadrant and that the three drones managed to find Seven at all.
 One important outcome is that individuality rules over uniformity and the latter can only be reestablished by force.
 The other one is that it wasn't the drone Seven of Nine, but surprisingly rather the little girl Annika that reassimilated the other drones, because she was afraid of being alone.
 She was not really less of an individual, but she behaved like the little child she was at the time of her assimilation.

 - Remarkable parallel: In "One", Seven noted that she had once been severed from the Collective for two hours.
 This could well reefer to what happened in "Survival Instinct".